Cecilapp/website/content/about.md

 ## Author

-- PHPoole is maintained by [Arnaud Ligny](https://arnaudligny.fr), a french web & mobile consultant.
+- PHPoole is maintained by [Arnaud Ligny](https://arnaudligny.fr), a web & mobile consultant.
-- The PHPoole's logo has been created by [Cécile Ricordeau](http://www.cecillie.fr), an amazing creative director.
+- The PHPoole's logo has been created by [Cécile Ricordeau](http://www.cecillie.fr), an amazing creative director! <3

 *[CLI]: Command-Line Interface
 *[PHP]: PHP Hypertext Preprocessor